Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Statements and Declarations

 We gratefully thank Dr. Thomas Taimre (the University of Queensland) and Dr. Radislav Vaisman (the University of Queensland) for valuable discussions on this research and helpful comments on the manuscript.
+This work is supported by Australian Research Council Future Fellowship (Grant No. FT210100624) and Discovery Project (Grant No.DP190101985).